Mrunali0205/FRIA/README.md

 ----------------------

 The project has three cooperating pieces.
 Run them in separate terminals (or use a process manager):

+1. Create tables with seed data.

+Run the below command to check if the tables are ctreated or not, if not created it will create the necessary tables with seed data.

+    ```bash
+    python3 -m src.database.check_for_tables_or_seed_create

+    or

+    python3 src/database/check_for_tables_or_seed_create.py
+    ```

 1. MCP server (towing intake toolset)